-When eCommerce retailers are getting started, many make the decision weather they should dropship or stock their own inventory.
+When eCommerce retailers are getting started, many make the decision whether they should dropship or stock their own inventory.
 Retailers often approach this as a binary, A or B type decision - "Should I dropship products or stock physical inventory?”

 One of the best-kept secrets in eCommerce is that you do not have to pick!
 This is known as - hybrid dropshipping

 Hybrid Dropshipping is when eCommerce retailers stock their own products while simultaneously selling the products directly from external vendors.
 Retailers stocking their own inventory are when products are shipped from a retailer's local office/warehouse.
 This also includes products that are shipped via 3rd party logistics company (3PL).
-Dropshipping is when orders are directly shipped from a manufacturer, distributor or other 3rd party where you purchase the products on demand per order.
+Dropshipping is when orders are directly shipped from a manufacturer, distributor or other 3rd parties where you purchase the products on demand per order.

 Hybrid dropshipping is a way of keeping ‘layers’ of inventory.
-It enables retailers to sell products from their own local inventory then when a SKU goes out of stock locally the orders are placed directly with the manufacturer or a distributor.
+It enables retailers to sell products from their own local inventory then when an SKU goes out of stock locally the orders are placed directly with the manufacturer or a distributor.
 This enables eCommerce retailers to keep products in stock at more often than any of the competition.

 Large retailers are almost always using the hybrid approach to dropshipping.
 Big retailers often say they are shipping from one of their ‘warehouses’.
 Behind the scenes the warehouse may be one of their physical locations, a 3rd party logistics company (3PL), one of many distributors that stock the product or directly from the product's manufacturer.
 Each of these could be considered their ‘warehouse’.
 That is one of the reasons that large retailers have items in stock when smaller retailers do not.
 Larger retailers are using the hybrid approach of search for items in both their own warehouse while simultaneously searching in external warehouses.